ipld/js-ipld-schema/test/fixtures/schema-schema/BytesRepresentation.md

 # schema-schema: `BytesRepresentation`

-BytesRepresentation specifies how a TypeBytes is to be serialized.
+BytesRepresentation specifies how a TypeDefnBytes is to be serialized.
 By default it will be stored as bytes in the data model but it may be replaced with an ADL.